SARUS-UDES/darknet_ros/README.md

 ## Notes about this fork

 The following has been modified in this fork (compared to v1.1.4 of the original repo):
-* darknet has been updated to the current latest commit (darknet points to a [pull request](https://github.com/pjreddie/darknet/compare/master...9b7afacu) that fixes the calling of a decaprecated cuda function)
+* darknet has been updated to the current latest commit (darknet points to a [pull request](https://github.com/pjreddie/darknet/compare/master...9b7afacu) that fixes the calling of a deprecated cuda function)
 * The yolo threshold parameter is now dynamically reconfigurable
 * Printing of messages now uses ROS Debug, Info, and Warn
 * Messages are published in the frame that they are recieved in